-Day passes at hotels
+Day passes at hotels in the Riviera Maya

-Do you want to spend the day at an nice all inclusive hotel but not the night?
+Do you want to spend the day at an nice all inclusive hotel, but not the night?
 You can!
 Day passes are a great way to spend the day relaxing poolside or even watching a show with food and drinks included.
 Each hotel is different and it is best to contact each hotel you are interested in.
 Usually day passes are only sold directly by the hotels themselves and based on the availability and occupancy of the hotel.

 What to expect for a day pass at an all inclusive hotel

 Most hotels will have a time frame on the pass.
-Most will include two meal times and most likely morning until the later afternoon.
+Most will include two meal times and most likely morning until the late afternoon.
 This affords them to put out the dinner meal for hotel guest and not include the more expensive food for the day passes.
 When you check in at the front desk you will get a bracelet or other identifying item and then you are in.

 It is good to check the hotels website to see if there are specific activities or attractions you want to include in your day.
-For example some hotels have amazing snorkeling right off the beach, others have multiple pools or water attractions that are good for children.
+For example, some hotels have amazing snorkeling right off the beach, others have multiple pools or water attractions that are good for children.
 Most meals are buffet style or small café style with open hours around meal times to give guest an opportunity to eat whenever they like.
-Hotels will have sit down restaurants and specialty cuisine but this is usually an add on even for guest staying at the hotel.
+Hotels will have sit down restaurants and specialty cuisine but this is usually an add on even for guests staying at the hotel.

 Getting to hotels for day passes